shagur/Figure-Draw/README.md

 # Figure-Draw
-Java application to draw shapes in a window
+Java application to draw shapes in a GUI